Store Performance

 - Real-time alerts — When a queue exceeds a threshold, when a zone's engagement rate drops below its baseline, or when an unusual flow pattern emerges, store staff are notified immediately — not in the next weekly report.

-- Opportunity ranking — Zones are ranked by their missed-value potential, so store managers always know which intervention has the highest expected return.
+- Opportunity ranking — Zones are ranked by the € within reach to the next gear, so store managers always know which intervention is worth doing first.
 Not a list of metrics — a prioritised action queue.

 Store Performance Benchmarking Across Locations